mhmcdonald/webserver/README.md

-README: Project 2
+README:HTTP Web Server
 MPCS 54001
 Mark McDonald

-This webserver Java program is working as intended, and described by the Project 2 prompt.
-These programs have been tested on the UofC Linux machine provided.
-Additionally, I used curl and Postman to review and verify that the HTTP responses were responding correctly.

 This document provides some instructions on how to run the WebServer program.
+This was written as a project for the University of Chicago's course MPCS 54001.'
 I believe that the java code is sufficiently commented.
 Please refer to the code’s comments for details about how the program works.
+Additionally, I used curl and Postman to review and verify that the HTTP responses are responding correctly.

 Instructions
 To test these programs do the following: